Azure/azure-sdk-for-node/README.md

 Notification hubs allow you to send notifications to WNS and APNS receivers.

-To create a notification hub, the method **createNotificationHub** can be used.
+To create a notification hub, use the method **createNotificationHub**.

 ```JavaScript
 var serviceBusService = azure.createServiceBusService();